 Outreach, Social Media, and Backlink Issues: Once you have dealt with the old URLs and internal links, it’s time to claim your external links.
 Make sure to get the external links you had and replace them with the new URLs so that your link earning efforts will be more fruitful.

 After walking through your migration process and identifying specific solutions, you should see increased traffic soon.
 If you still aren’t sure where to start or what’s causing your traffic loss, simply reach out to us.
+Also, make sure to implement a website quality assurance (QA) process into your operations not to break things once you fixed the issues.

 Work With Us